CLI Reference nfltr

 Examples

-# Save API key
+# Save your API key (stored as "default")

 nfltr config add-api-key rpc_abc123...